 These boots look a little like youth boots, so use them to build a snow fort!

 There is no way around the fact that the Kamik does not quite hit the style target with our testers.
 With a chunky sole, a nylon upper, and a prominent faux-fur collar, it is a mash-up of burly and girly.
 The elastic lacing system is easy to use but doesn't add any flair.
-This boot lacks the classic, utilitarian look of the Sorel Caribou, and doesn't have any of the street style of a boot like the Elsa II.
+This boot lacks the classic, utilitarian look of the Sorel Caribou, and doesn't have much street style.
 It basically looks like a bulky kids' boot.

 If you're in the market for a warm boot with more style be sure to check out our Editor's Choice, the Shellista II, which is functional, stylish and waterproof.